Security Clearance Hearing Attorney

 There is also pre-hearing discovery.
 The Department Counsel is required to turn over all documents and witness information prior to the hearing.
 The Applicant has to do the same.
 The Applicant is solely responsible for gathering evidence and producing witnesses that are favorable to his or her case.

-Many security clearance hearings are held now by a videoteleconferencing platform.
+Many security clearance hearings are now virtual hearings, normally held on Microsoft TEAMS.
 At the hearing, the Department Counsel will make an opening statement, present documentary evidence against the Applicant, and may call witnesses.
 The Applicant also gets to make an opening statement, present documentary evidence, and call witnesses.
 All witnesses are subject to examination by Department Counsel, the Applicant, and the Judge.
 After all evidence has been presented, the Department Counsel and the Applicant can make closing arguments.
 The Applicant and Department Counsel can make legal objections throughout the hearing to argument, exhibits, or testimony.

 If the Applicant has a security clearance lawyer, the lawyer makes all opening and closing statements and objections and presents the Applicant’s case to the security clearance judge.